 The 4-H camping experience will help youth ages 6 to 19 develop life skills in areas such as building self-esteem, responsibility, decision-making, cooperation, social skills, sharing, leadership, and teamwork.
 Camping offers youth the opportunity to do experiential learning activities in a setting that is not available in everyday life.
 They will experience positive peer and adult relationships.
 You do not have to be a 4-H member to participate.

-Students learn about careers in plant science and veterinary medicine.
+Students learn about careers in plant science.
 They will listen to lectures, conduct laboratory experiments, and participate in workshops and field trips.
 Students live on campus and participate in character- and team-building exercises.
-For more information, visit The Science House website.
+For more information, visit the USDA website.

-The NC Farm Bureau sponsors a week-long program in the Department of Agricultural and Extension Education at NC State for high school students interested in the agriculture industry.
+The NC Farm Bureau sponsors a week-long program in the Department of Agricultural and Human Sciences at NC State for high school students interested in the agriculture industry.
 IFAL emphasizes career opportunities, emerging technology, citizenship, and leadership development.
 For more information and an application, visit the NC Farm Bureau website.

 High school students with an interest in careers with animals, particularly farm animals, but not necessarily looking to go into veterinary medicine can explore the diverse options available.
-Participants will spend a week living on campus, engaging in hands-on lessons with livestock at the teaching farms and campus laboratories, tour local livestock industries, and develop leadership skills.
-No experience with livestock necessary!
-For more information, visit the Livestock Science Camp website.
+Participants will spend a week living on campus, engaging in hands-on lessons with livestock at the teaching farms and campus laboratories, touring local livestock industries, and developing leadership skills.
+No experience with livestock is necessary!
+For more information, visit the Livestock Science Camp webpage.

-View a full list and description of the pre-college programs at NC State.
+View a full list of the pre-college programs at NC State.